hammerlab/epidisco/docs/running-on-coclobas.md

 ```

 Once it's created, you will be able to ssh in with `gcloud compute ssh
-example-box-name`.
-The rest of the instructions will be carried out inside this
+example-box-name --zone=$GCLOUD_ZONE`.
+The rest of the instructions will be
-VM.
+carried out inside this VM.

 ### Configuring the Cluster